Gystek/marxlang/README.md

 Marxlang
 ========
-Marxlang is a an esoteric language that is impossible for a human being to program by hand with it. \\
+Marxlang is a an esoteric language that is impossible for a human being to program with it. \\

-The name come from the fact that the dictionnary is the *Communist Manifesto* by Marx and Engels, although this text is perfectly replaceable by any book.
+The name comes from the fact that the dictionnary is the *Communist Manifesto* by Marx and Engels, although this text is perfectly replaceable by any book.